d-zaytsev/comp-math/3-SVD/README.md

 | Compressed image | ![resize](https://github.com/d-zaytsev/comp-math/assets/113129532/ea958982-9a2a-4869-b45c-349d221cc2fa) | ![resize](https://github.com/d-zaytsev/comp-math/assets/113129532/fdb61eef-514c-4cbb-bc74-beaca9e6a385) | ![resize](https://github.com/d-zaytsev/comp-math/assets/113129532/d2507ad2-37d7-486f-9340-d3b89a12cad5) |
 | Time | 0.7s | 2.7s | 0.3s |
 | N | 200 | 200 | 200 |

+## Results
+According to the experiments, the standard numpy algorithm implementation and its improved version turned out to be the most effective.
+At the same time, with low compression, the standard numpy method is the most effective algorithm.
+With the primitive algorithm, compression is worse due to the fact that complex numbers are used in calculations.
+Also, when using an improved algorithm, it was noticed that compression artifacts may appear on some images.